The Complete Hamptons Bachelorette Party Guide

-Whether or not your bride is a fan of Bravo's Summer House, this beachy spot just over two hours from New York City is the ultimate bachelorette spot for a combination of laid back and party atmospheres.
-Plan the ultimate Hamptons bachelorette party with these great ideas, that combine everything from fun in the sun to full on dance parties.
+Whether you're a fan of Bravo's Summer House, this luxurious spot just over two hours from New York City is the ultimate bachelorette destination for city dwellers for several reasons.
+A combination of laid-back and buzzy, especially at the height of summer, the Hamptons is a worthy destination especially since each town has its own unique appeal.
+Plan the ultimate Hamptons bachelorette party with these great ideas, that combine everything from fun in the sun to full-on dance parties.
+Vetted by our editors, this Hamptons bachelorette party guide is one you'll want to bookmark.

 There's something for every type of bride in the Hamptons.
-You have vineyards near by to go sip and see, beaches and clambakes to take part in, and a cozy downtown scene with a surprisingly popular nightlife—after all, this is the summer playground for plenty of Manhattanites.
-Just don't forget to outfit the bridal crew in top notch gear from The Knot Shop to match your theme.
+You have vineyards nearby to go sip and see, beaches and clambakes to take part in, and a cozy downtown scene with a surprisingly popular nightlife—after all, this is the summer playground for plenty of Manhattanites.

 For the Beachgoers